RachWalm/VolunteerVillage/README.md

 This page is part of the sign up process.
 As users can either be signing up as a volunteer or as a part of the organisation as a coordinator.
 The dropdown select has volunteer as the default and only visible when you get to the page as this should be the main option chosen.
 It can then be changed to coordinator by coordinators.

+This page currently only has the option of volunteer or coordinator, this could be simply updated as each role is associated with a number to allow for additional roles, such as charity login or different types of coordinator should the organisation grow to require that coordinators are more focused or want the activations restricted to certain personnel.

 #### Coordinator add profile page

 As the information on this page will be visible to all the coordinators it doesn't contain excessive personal information, it just requests first and last name.
 This should be sufficient for information connection to the coordinators.